 • Detox (medically supervised withdrawal from alcohol)

-• Medication management to reduce cravings and treat symptoms
+• Medication management to reduce cravings and treat withdrawal symptoms

 • Inpatient or outpatient rehab with behavioral therapies for long-term recovery